 The course has regular lectures combined with theoretical and practical exercises providing hands-on experience in network configuration and measurements.
 Potentially, some of the lectures may be given as remote teaching.
 Teaching methods like "flipped classroom" and "team based learning" may be applied in selected parts of the course.

 The practical exercises are mandatory and graded.
 Written reports must be submitted individually.
 All submissions must be approved to qualify for the final exam.

 Further on evaluation

 Portfolio assessment is the basis for the grade in the course.
-The portfolio includes practical assignments with deliverables which count 30% and a written final exam which counts 70%.
+The portfolio includes practical assignments with deliverables and quizzes which count 40%, and a written final exam which counts 60%.
 The results for the parts are given in %-scores.
 The entire portfolio is assigned a letter grade.